Product Description:

 Lifespan:

-With proper care, Neon Blue Tetras can live for 3-5 years.
-Providing a suitable environment, a balanced diet, and regular monitoring of water conditions contribute to their longevity.
+With proper care, Neon Blue Tetras can live for 3 to 5 years.
+Providing a suitable environment, a balanced diet, and a stress-free atmosphere will contribute to their longevity.

 Additional Interesting Facts: